Tanin69/gdc-toolbox/README.md

 All other strings are ignored.

 If an ```onLoadImage``` is found in the mission .pbo, it is used as an illustrative image for the briefing.

+### Mission publication

+Allows mission makers to publish their mission pbo to a directory located on the server, as defined by admin.
+Before publication, mission pbo is checked.
+If check is sucessfull, informations about the mission are grabbed and added to a database.

+### Missions listing

+Allows players to access the list of missions.
+The list :

+* allows to render mission briefing if the briefing had successfully been extracted from mission pbo (see above)
+* allows to edit ```missionIsPlayable``` field (true or false)
+* is sortable
+* can be filtered

+Moreover :

+* user can change list order and width
+* the configuration of the list is locally saved (column order, height, sort, etc)

 ## Installation